Person-centred therapy explained (and how it can help)

 The kinds of changes I see

 I have seen clients work through issues with relationships, self-worth and guilt.
 Often, people begin to see themselves through a kinder lens.
-They stop holding so much self-blame for things that happened in childhood and start to feel more compassion and acceptance.
+They stop holding so much self-blame for things that happened to them and start to feel more self-compassion and acceptance.

 These changes take time, but they tend to last.
 Once you start to see yourself more clearly, it is hard to unsee.